 What was it about me that got the painting thing going?
 I did not come from an artistic family but I do come from a family of “doers”.
 I can get in front of a blank canvas and get things started either in the studio or plein air – no problem with painter’s block.
 My siblings inherited the same ‘get it done’ trait but do other things than paint.
 Like you, I had to learn the basics: values, color mixing, shapes (drawing), edges, paint application, brush, palette knife and all the rest.
 Sounds like a lot but it is easier for new painters with every class.
 For me it was similar to learning a new computer program.
 When I got stuck, I needed help.
 A good critique by artist friends or teacher usually got me back on track.
 I teach oil painting every week in my studio and critique every class.
 Students learn not only from the teacher but also from fellow students.
 We specialize in gentle critique, even of the teachers work-and I love it.
 The value of another set of eyes is very important.
-I send out a weekly class up dates to my students showing what we painted in class and what the final product came to look like.
-To receive class updated click here.
+I send out a weekly class update to my students showing what we painted in class and what the final product came to look like.

 For more class information navigate to the classes and workshop page here.